Synovial sarcoma

 by Bibianna Purgina, MD FRCPC

-The first diagnosis of synovial sarcoma is usually made after a small sample of the tumour is removed in a procedure called a biopsy.
-The biopsy tissue is then sent to a pathologist who examines it under a microscope.
-Additional tests such as immunohistochemistry and fluorescence in situ hybridization (FISH) may also be performed to confirm the diagnosis.
+The diagnosis of synovial sarcoma is usually made after a biopsy or surgery to remove the tumour.
+A pathologist examines the tissue under a microscope to look for features characteristic of synovial sarcoma.
+Additional tests, such as immunohistochemistry and molecular tests, may be performed to confirm the diagnosis.

 synovial sarcoma